Skip to main content

 stepTypes

 Is an array of nested PipelineConfiguration items or script node .
-Each item must have an unique id.
+Each item must have a unique id.
 There are additional options per each item.
 Users might add/remove/reorder items from this list during the workflow.

 initialSteps